The story

 decompose Leaf = Nothing

-.
-Since we store the maximum at the root, findMax
+and deleteMax.
+Since we store the maximum at the root,

 Conversion from a list is more interesting.
 The obvious implementation is to fold over the list of elements and insert them into the heap, this turns out not to be the most efficient way.
 If we instead turn each element into a singleton heap and repeatedly merge two heaps at a time (with multiple passes) until one heap is left, conversion happens in linear time.
 The following default implementation does exactly that.